 - The key is to choose the right clinic, not the “perfect” one.

-6.2 Recommendation 2: Choose 1-2 treatments at a time, and don’t try too many at once.
+6.2 Recommendation 2: Choose 1-2 treatments at a time, rather than doing too many at once.

 My recommendation is: